yegor256/texqc/README.md

 If any warnings were reported by LaTeX, you will get a short list of them and the exit code will be non-zero (very convenient for your CI/CD scripts).

+To make configuration easier, you can create `.texqc` file next to your `.tex` file and place all your command line configuration options over there, each one on its own line.
+You can also have a global configuration file at `~/.texqc`, which will be read first.

 ## How to contribute

 Read [these guidelines](https://www.yegor256.com/2014/04/15/github-guidelines.html).